raoulg/MADS-deployment/2-frontend/straattaal/README.md

 This will show a webpage at http://127.0.0.1:80 and you should see a blue button "generate words" and a slider for temperatur.
 Click the button and see if it generates some words.

 # Exercise
-Create one (or more) Dockerfiles to dockerize the entire application, such that you can run the backend in a docker container and deploy it on SURF.
+Create one (or more) Dockerfiles inside the `straataal` directory to dockerize the backend application, such that you can run it in a docker container and deploy it on SURF.
-Use your own dataset.
+Use your own dataset that focusses on token-level prediction (eg some dialect words, medical terms, babynames, chemical names, etc)

 create Dockerfiles that:
 - [ ] uses small builds (eg use my torch-python-slim images)